 Meaning

-“I rise today in support of Bill C-38, the Civil Marriage Act.
-I rise in support of a Canada in which liberties are safeguarded, rights are protected and the people of this land are treated as equals under the law.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that small gestures strengthen friendships.
+The message behind “I rise today in support of Bill C-38, the Civil Marriage Act.
+I rise in support of a Canada in which liberties are safeguarded, rights are protected and the people of this land are treated as equals under the law.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme